mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-07-thursday_afternoon_SAM_files.md

               ILLUMINACLIP:SRR_adapters.fa SLIDINGWINDOW:4:20
 ```

-In this example, we have told Trimmomatic:
+In this example, we have told `Trimmomatic`:

 | code           | meaning                                                                                                      |
 | -------------- | ------------------------------------------------------------------------------------------------------------ |